microsoft/SymCrypt/doc/breaking_changes.md

 ### extern variables defined in SymCrypt headers will be removed and replaced by equivalent getter functions
 This simplifies how we define dynamic module exports in a cross-platform way.

+### Self-test functions and definitions will no longer be exposed/exported
+Various functions and definitions related to FIPS self-tests are exposed to callers in symcrypt_internal.h, and exported from the shared object libraries/DLLs.
+These functions are only intended to be used internally for FIPS compliance, so they will be removed from external visibility.